Springorum Origins in Bochum (1400–1600)

 Generation -2

-This generation consists of the siblings Johann, Agnes, Gerrit, Sibert, Anna, and Diederich Springorum.
+This generation consists of the siblings Johann, Agnes, Gerrit, Sibert, Anna, and Dietrich Springorum.
 Johann is particularly well documented, appearing repeatedly as a witness in his role as Gerichtsschreiber.
 Agnes and Gerrit are likewise well attested: on 14 January 1568, they concluded a mutual inheritance contract before departing on a journey abroad.
 Later that same year, during an outbreak of plague, Agnes drew up her will in Cologne and founded a charitable endowment in Bochum to provide dowries for impoverished brides.
 Taken together, the surviving records of this sibling group point to considerable wealth as well as a strong position within civic society.

 Johann Springorum II (c.
-1540 – ?)
+1540 – c.
+1612)

 Agnes Springorum (1542 – 1568)